 Medical Requirements All entering students must meet established health requirements.
 Before beginning the professional program, students are required to demonstrate proof of immunization for tetanus, diphtheria and pertussis, rubella (German measles), rubeola (measles), mumps, varicella (chicken pox), and hepatitis B. All students must have a PPD tuberculin skin test within the last three months.
 In some instances proof of positive titer can be substituted.
 Students may be required to complete a physical examination (see program specific requirements).
-Full details for entering students can be found at http://medicine.iu.edu/hpp/admitted/.
 Additional immunizations may be required at certain clinical sites.
 Students assigned to those sites must complete additional requirements prior to starting that clinical rotation.